ayushi25jaiswal/ayushi25jaiswal/README.md

 **I am a Python Developer❤, currently a third year student pursuing Bachelor of engineering in information technology at Rajasthan Technical University.
-Programmer who not at all loves to Code.
-Slow learner.
-New technologies fascinates me but I can't keep pace with technology becoz I am NooB🍂.**
+I am slow walker but never walk backwards.
+New technologies fascinates me, trying my best to keep up pace with 🍃.**